haboub/group_c_pro/README.md

-# Early Warning System for Loan Credit Risk

-This project, part of MATH-557 (Applied Linear Algebra), explores the use of numerical linear algebra techniques in developing an Early Warning System (EWS) for detecting loan credit risk and financial distress.
-The system analyzes historical data, financial information, and economic conditions to predict potential risks effectively.

-This project provides tools for analyzing financial data, implementing machine learning models, and evaluating results using metrics like accuracy, precision, and recall.
-It demonstrates the use of logistic regression for classification and Cholesky decomposition for efficient linear algebra computations.
+### 8 Dec 2024 - Term 241
+# Math 557: Applied Linear Algebra
 ---
+# Project: Computational Efficiency in Early Warning Systems for Financial Credit Risk.

+An Early Warning System (EWS) is a tool used in the financial industry to find loan credit risks and early signs of financial problems.
+It looks at past data, current financial information, and economic conditions to predict which clients may become risky in the future.

+The system uses information like transaction histories, financial ratios, credit scores, and economic factors to help financial institutions manage risks.
+But as the data becomes bigger, the system needs better methods to work faster and stay reliable.

+---

-## Project Members
+## Project Members (Group C)

-- **Khaleel Al-Haboub**
+- **Khaleel AlHaboub**
-- **Mahdi Al Mayuf**
+- **Mahdi AlMayuf**
 - **Hassan Alalwi**

 ---

 ## Objectives

-- Address computational inefficiencies in matrix inversion using advanced linear algebra techniques like Cholesky decomposition.
+The goal of this project is to solve the problem of slow processing caused by large amounts of data in Early Warning Systems (EWS).
+This happens because matrix inversion, a key step in the model, becomes inefficient when data grows.

 ---